vilya/Shadertron/README.md

   - Texture
   - Cube map
   - Mouse
+  - Keyboard
+- Can toggle keyboard & mouse input to shaders on or off (off is useful when you want to use keyboard shortcuts, for example).
 - Uses ShaderToy's JSON format (as returned by their API) as the native file format, with some minor extensions.
   - Supports external file references
+  - Can automatically extract GLSL into external files
+  - Can automatically inline GLSL from external files back into the JSON.
 - Playback controls:
   - Play, pause, restart
   - Fast forward/rewind in small, medium or large increments